hackerb9/vt340test/mmj.md

-# MMJ (DEC 423) Serial Port Pinout and Wiring
+# MMJ: DEC's Modified Modular Jack

-The VT340 has three MMJ ("Modified Modular Jack") ports: the first and second communication port and the printer port.
-Officially it is called "DEC-423" or "DECconnect", but colloquially and most commonly it is MMJ.
+The VT340 has three MMJ ports: the first and second communication ports and the printer port.
+Officially it is called "DEC-423" or "DECconnect", but colloquially and most commonly it is "MMJ".

 <!-- XXX TODO: Put image of back panel here with arrow to MMJ and -->
 <!-- showing synonyms: MMJ, DEC-423, DECconnect. -->

-Note that MMJ is not required as the VT340 also has a standard RS-232 DB-25 connector which can be configured in the VT340 Setup menu to map to the first communication port.
-However, to get the most of your VT340, including dual sessions and printing graphics, you'll need MMJ cables.
+Note that using MMJ is not strictly required as the VT340 also has a standard RS-232 DB-25 connector which can be configured in the VT340 Setup menu to map to the first communication port.
+However, to get the most of your VT340, including dual sessions, serial input of keystrokes, and printing graphics, you'll want MMJ cables.

 ## Why MMJ is nifty